 Mars Hydro has a surprisingly effective lineup of LED grow lights perfect for growing peppers.
 Many of them sport a reflective shield surrounding the LED panel, offering slightly more concentrated light output below the light.

-While Mars Hydro lights may appear a bit tacky with the large, colorful logo across the light, they are surprisingly efficient and well priced.
+While Mars Hydro lights may appear a bit tacky with the large, colorful logo across the light, they are surprisingly efficient and well-priced.
 They offer a range of lights, from the small TS 600W budget friendly option, all the way to the 2000W panel.

 The Mars Hydro lineup of LEDs also come with adjustable hanging ropes, great for a quick install.
 Having the ability to move the light up as your pepper plants grow can be pretty important, depending on how you are hanging them.

 These lights are a great option for the first-time indoor pepper grower looking for a simple light to get things started.
+They offer some unique features, like daisy chaining for larger grow rooms.

 Fluorescent Lights For Peppers